MUIabk/ChatZo/README.md

 ## Description

-ChatZo is an advanced chat application designed for secure and efficient instant communication.
+ChatZo is an sophisticated chat application designed for secure and efficient instant communication.
 It leverages JWT Authentication and WebSocket technology to provide seamless real-time messaging capabilities.
 Built with modern technologies, ChatZo ensures a smooth user experience with robust security features.

 ## Key Features